 The most common subdomain is www followed by variations such as ww1, ww38, etc. Among the subdomains that use complete words blog, shop, store, work and job are popular, but literally anything can be a subdomain, for example in our data we also see covid, discuss or gifts.

 A domain is what you register: a unique individual name you select for your website.
 A domain can be just one character (e.g., https://b.fit/) but no longer than 63 (e.g., https://queensnybedbugsroachantstermitesmiceratspestcontrolexterminator.com/).
 We had a closer look at which country has the longest domain length, based on character counts.
 Among the 51 countries included in this research, average domain length ranges from 8.2 (China) to 13.1 (Germany).
 The Germans are famous for creating insanely long words by just adding nouns together, so perhaps not surprisingly they also have the longest domain names on average.
-In contrast, a single Chinese character conveys more information than a Latin letter, perhaps explaining the shorter domain names.
+In China, numbers are frequently included in domain names as they can be perceived as lucky, nearly 50% of domains in our database that contain at least one number are Chinese, perhaps explaining the shorter domain names.

 Top-level domains (TLDs) are the letters that you type after the domain name.
 Among TLDs we can further distinguish between generic TLDs, for example, com, net, org, biz, info and country-top level domains such as ik, de, nl, cl, au and more.
 On top of these, over the years new generic TLDs have been added like xyz, travel, community as well as geo TLDs such as london, tirol, nyc (we wrote about city and new TLDs earlier).

 In our data focusing on currently active sites, we clearly see that by far the biggest TLD is .com (an abbreviation for commercial), but next we see a country top-level domain, namely .de followed by .net, .org, .uk, .cn and .ru.